Have you ever wondered, “Do I need to use mouthwash?”

 - See a dentist: You may have started using mouthwash because you wanted your gums to stop bleeding, or for your teeth to get whiter.
 If it’s been a few weeks and your situation has not improved, it’s time to make an appointment with a professional.
 Remember: a mouthwash is no replacement for brushing, flossing and regular dental cleanings and checkups.

-Now that you understand why you need to use mouthwash in Phoenix and how it works, feel free to pick one up the next time you’re at the grocery store.
+Now that you understand why you need to use mouthwash and how it works, feel free to pick one up the next time you’re at the grocery store.
 And if you have any other questions about mouthwash or dental care in general, feel free to make an appointment with Modern Smiles Family Dentistry today.

 Categorised in: Mouthwash